william-vw/glean/glean-core/README.md

 All logical rules and OWL ontologies collectively implementing the FSM can be found under [resources/logic](src/main/resources/logic):
 - [State transitions](src/main/resources/logic/workflow).
 A set of state transition rules, using our custom formalism, that govern the transitioning between task states.
 - [Decisional criteria](src/main/resources/logic/condition/condition.n3).
-A set of rules for checking decision criteria in TNM decision nodes.
+A set of simple rules for checking decision criteria in TNM decision nodes.
 - [GLEAN ontology](src/main/resources/logic/glean.owl).
 The GLEAN ontology defining the terms to be used within GLEAN TNM.

 Use the [WorkflowLogic](src/main/java/wvw/glean/workflow/WorkflowLogic.java) class (`regenerate` method) to convert updated state transition rules into a set of Linear Logic (LL) rules.